 The main character, Prairie (Brit Marling), falls into the trope of waifish women being either a conduit or allegory for the supernatural (see: Sense8’s Angelica, or heck, the entire Mystical Pregnancy trope in the horror film genre).
 On the plus side, Prairie is developed enough to escape the pitfall of being just a body that the supernatural speaks through.

 The supporting female characters are not offensive, but neither are they inspiring: Prairie’s mother, Nancy (Alice Krige) is a classic “nagging wife” who constantly gets in the way of Prairie’s mission, and while the teacher Betty (Phyllis Smith) is a great character with inner strength, she is portrayed as a bit pathetic, playing on her traits as an older, overweight, and single woman.
-Meanwhile the third supporting female is actually a transgender boy, so if you tally the supporting cast members that aid Prairie in her mission, we see just 3 females to 6 males.

 Marling and Batmanglij made an obvious effort to write a diverse story and the gesture does not go unappreciated.
 While it’s true that this is still a predominantly white cast with white leads, once we consider that The OA is largely set in a fictional, Midwest suburb we quickly realize that characters of color are actually overrepresented compared to their real life shares of the U.S. population.
-Specifically, we see interesting and well-rounded Hispanic, biracial Asian-American, and South Asian representations.
+Specifically, we see interesting and well-rounded Hispanic, biracial Asian American, and South Asian representations.

 Mediaversity Grade: A- 4.50/5

 With its spacey, folkloric tenor and compelling narrative structure, The OA is a cult classic in the making.
-It’s strong on gender and race with a refreshing perspective from a transgender youth—products of a concerted effort by Marling and Batmanglij to showcase minority voices that are largely ignored in American media.
+It’s strong on gender and race with a fresh perspective from a transgender youth—products of a concerted effort by Marling and Batmanglij to showcase minority voices that are largely ignored in American media.

 As television continues to experience a boom and more and more scripts are being written every year, The OA stands out as experimental and forward-facing in a sea of copycats and re-makes.